Studies

 First steps

-If you are a student and you experience unfair or degrading treatment, or you notice that someone around you is being treated badly, you can first contact Student Council at our Faculty or the Vice-Dean for Student Affairs.
-If you are a 1st-year student, you can contact the 1st-year students tutor.
+If you are a student or employee and you experience unfair or degrading treatment, or you notice that someone around you is being treated badly, you can first contact Representative for Equality at our Faculty.
+If you are a student, you can contact the Student Council, the Vice-Dean for Student Affairs or 1st-year students tutor.
 These people can listen to your problems and help you to find the proper institution where you can receive professional support.

-If you are in a crisis situation and you need immediate psychological support, call the Warsaw Crisis Intervention Center at 514 202 619 or in person at ul.
-August 6, 1/5 (round the clock) or to the Emergency Support 116 123 (from 2 p.m. to 10 p.m.).
+If you are in a crisis situation and you need immediate psychological support, contact the Warsaw Crisis Intervention Center or or 116sos.pl

 The university also offers support to people who are in crisis.
 More information can be found here and in the institutions and persons described below.